apache/parquet-format/ParxMagicNumber.md

 ## Motivation

-Most parts of the parquet specification lend themselves naturally to comptability checks when a new feature is added (e.g. encodings and compression values have an enum value added) and fail appropriately.
+Most parts of the parquet specification lend themselves naturally to compatibility checks when a new feature is added (e.g. encodings and compression values have an enum value added) and fail appropriately.
 However, some semantic changes or footer changes are impossible to communicate appropriately